daviddias/daviddias.me/content/blog/2016-02-09-javascript-for-higher-education.md

   - "JavaScript"
 ---

-Recently, I've delivered an impromptu talk at Lisbon, the world's most northen JavaScript Conference.
+Recently, I've delivered an impromptu talk at [ArticJS](https://arcticjs.club), the world's most northen JavaScript Conference.
 The talk was about JavaScript for Higher Education.

 ![](/img/northen-lights.jpg)
 > Some of the attendees of ArcticJS getting completely blown away with the Northen Lights